 A CCRC should be just that — a community.
 Living in a community offers a whole host of benefits for older adults, including worry-free living and maintenance, socialization and entertainment, and assistance when and if you need it.

-Cornwall Manor also offers the following skilled nursing care services in a new resident-focused health center:
+Cornwall Manor also provides the following nursing care services in a new resident-focused health center:

-- Short-term rehabilitation/physical therapy to help older adults regain their speech and motor functions
+- Short-term rehabilitation and physical therapy can assist older adults with regaining their motor functions and speech.

-- Custodial care for older adults who need help eating, bathing and dressing
+- Long term care for older adults who need assistance with bathing, dressing, and eating.

-- Skilled nursing care for residents with serious illnesses, injuries or infections
+- Skilled nursing care provided to any residents who have serious infections, injuries, or illnesses.

-The absolute best way to get a sense of the community and the life you can expect to lead is to take a trip and meet with staff members, talk to other residents about their experiences and enjoy a meal in the community.
+The absolute best way to get a sense of the community and the life you can expect to lead is to visit our community, talk to other residents about their experiences and enjoy a meal in the community.